INSTANT VIEW-Canada approves COVID-19 vaccine

 COMMENTARY

 "Now we expect to receive those vaccines more quickly than was originally anticipated, and in greater quantities than we originally anticipated."
-(Reporting by Rod Nickel Editing by Denny Thomas)
+(Reporting by Rod Nickel, Fergal Smith, Nichola Saminather and Allison Lampert Editing by Denny Thomas)